 It’s a lot of stuff to keep track of, but as professionals, we should know how.
 Even pet owners who understand these success factors can build great plans and implement them well.
 Here is Pamela Rhodes, a member of the Fearful Dogs Facebook group, who is working with her dog Buster on various veterinary procedures.
 With a bit of knowledge gained in the group and a telephone consult with Debbie Jacobs of Fearful Dogs, Pamela created and implemented this lovely classical conditioning plan for her dog, Buster.
 You can view it here: Classical Conditioning for Husbandry.

 Is Tossing Treats Ever Helpful?

 Absolutely.
 Providing you understand what is happening when you use that approach and don’t confuse it with classical conditioning.
-It is useful for problems that happen “in the moment,” typically as a distraction.
+It is useful for problems that happen “

 In the reactive dog class example, playing find-it in the classroom is likely acting as a competing reinforcer for the dog.
 Either eat treats — or get reinforced for “reactive” behavior by making the other dog go away.

 I often use it to prevent the occurrence of problem behavior in that while we are training a new behavior and trying to prevent the occurrence of a problem behavior.
 For example, I’ll tell clients if they are at the vet office and a rambunctious dog trots in and moves towards them to feed their dog and move away.
 I’ll have clients with dogs that jump up on people to toss treats to prevent the dog from jumping up.

 This approach is helpful with a variety of reinforcers — toy play, treats,

 The correct answer was 6 and almost everyone got the quiz correct!
 Great job.
 Everyone was able to identify the difference between operant and classical conditioning, and most of you mentioned that